droyti/LoadAnyLevel/README.md

 1. Download the mod from https://github.com/droyti/LoadAnyLevel/releases.

-2. Extract the zip into your game's Archives folder
+2. Extract the zip into your game's root folder (where `WDC.exe` is located)

 ### Version 3 and below